Dieting Demystified is the Secret to Weight Loss.

 No big gym workouts while you are working on losing the weight.

-Sometimes having a guide is helpful.
+Sometimes having a mentor or guide is helpful.

 A well known nutritionist has put together his suggestions for changing your life.
 Read what he has to say and pick up some interesting and workable tips.
 Here is a link so go check it out.
 It is something very different.